 Chickens are often called “the gateway livestock”.
-You innocently think you will just get a couple chickens to poke around the garden.
+You think you will just get a couple of chickens to poke around the garden.
 Before you know it you have a whole barnyard full of animals!
 Chickens are the first farm animal many people start with for good reason.

 Rabbits produce a large amount of manure.
-I know that sounds like a negative, but for the avid gardener it certainly is a positive!
+I know that sounds like a negative, but for the avid gardener, it certainly is a positive!
 Rabbit manure is amazing for both flower & vegetable gardens and unlike chicken manure, it doesn’t have to compost first and can be used right away.
 Click here to read more about using rabbit manure in your garden.

 Because rabbits are commonly kept as pets you can often find things like feed & litter at a local pet store rather than having to search out a farm & feed store.
 Your local veterinarian can also likely treat any medical issues that might crop up.

 Rabbits are really smart & can be litter box trained to make cleaning chores easier.
 They don’t require a huge area, in a space that is about 7 foot x 8 foot you can set up a wonderful little area for a pair of bunnies to enjoy & explore.
-Rabbit are a quiet animal you can easily keep without bothering anyone even when you have close neighbors.
+Rabbits are a quiet animal you can easily keep without bothering anyone even when you have close neighbors.

-Bees are an amazing, low maintenance addition to your backyard farm.
-After the initial investment of the hive and other bee keeping equipment, bees are less expensive to keep than many other farm animals.
-Typically, beekeepers will provide sugar water as a backup food source for their hives, but for the most part your bees will be foraging for their own food up to 5 miles from your property.
+Bees are an amazing, low-maintenance addition to your backyard farm.
+After the initial investment of the hive and other bee-keeping equipment, bees are less expensive to keep than many other farm animals.
+Typically, beekeepers will provide sugar water as a backup food source for their hives, but for the most part, your bees will be foraging for their own food up to 5 miles from your property.

-Honey is the most obvious benefit to keeping bees.
+Honey is the most obvious benefit of keeping bees.
 The output of a standard hive can vary greatly depending on many different factors, but on average you can expect about 20-30 pounds of honey a year from just one hive!
-Keeping bees also greatly benefits your garden.
+Keeping bees also greatly benefit your garden.
 Bees will forage all over the neighborhood, but they will definitely spend plenty of time right in your yard pollinating your vegetables & flowers making for bigger harvests and better blooms!

 Ducks can easily be kept in a small backyard farm.
 Contrary to popular belief, you don’t need a huge pond in your yard to keep them happy.
 Domestic ducks, unlike their wild relatives, spend most of their time on land.
-A small kiddie pool is always appreciated for splashing about, but isn’t necessary.
+A small kiddie pool is always appreciated for splashing about but isn’t necessary.
 Click here to read more about backyard duck ponds

 Duck eggs are highly prized by bakers because of the light & fluffy texture they give to baked goods.
-Ducks lay nearly as many eggs as chickens and are often sold for more than twice the cost of free range chicken eggs, so they can really more than pay for their upkeep.
+Ducks lay nearly as many eggs as chickens and are often sold for more than twice the cost of free-range chicken eggs, so they can really more than pay for their upkeep.
 Click here to read more about duck eggs

 Ducks need just about as much space as chickens do.
-They are much easier on gardens and lawns than chickens because they are not constantly scratching, pecking and digging at the ground.
-Any standing water or puddles are going to become big mud puddles however!
+They are much easier on gardens and lawns than chickens because they are not constantly scratching, pecking, and digging at the ground.
+Any standing water or puddles are going to become big mud puddles, however!
 If you are already keeping chickens, ducks can make an easy addition to your flock, living right alongside their poultry cousins.
-Click here to browse my duck keeping articles
+Click here to browse my duck-keeping articles

 Super cute and super tiny Pygmy & Dwarf goats are perfectly backyard sized!
 Pygmy goats only grow to half the size of a typical goat breed (about 60 pounds, the size of a medium dog).
 In a 15 foot x 25 foot space you can set up an area for two mini goats (of course if you can give them a bigger area, these little adventurous and sometimes mischievous animals would very much appreciate it!).
 You will want to build some solid fencing to keep them in as they can be escape artists but they can be a lively & fun addition to any backyard farm.